 nfographic outlining internet sex crimes in Florida, showing how online solicitation, undercover sting operations, chat evidence, and device searches are used in prosecutions under Florida law.

-You are here: Home > Sex Crimes > 🧱Internet and Computer Sex Crimes in Florida
+You are here: Home > Sex Crimes > Internet and Computer Sex Crimes in Florida

 🧱Internet and Computer Sex Crimes in Florida

-Last updated January 2026
+Last updated May 2026

 Internet and computer-based sex crime allegations are among the fastest-growing and most aggressively prosecuted offenses in Florida.
-These cases often involve undercover sting operations, digital communications, seized devices, and complex forensic evidence — long before formal charges are filed.
+These cases often involve undercover sting operations, digital communications, seized devices, and complex forensic analysis — long before formal charges are filed.

 Unlike traditional sex crime allegations, internet sex crime cases frequently turn on intent, knowledge, and how digital evidence was obtained and interpreted.
 A single misstep early in an investigation can dramatically increase exposure.